Alex Bregman Player Props: Astros vs. Guardians

 Alex Bregman At The Plate

-- Among qualifying hitters in baseball, he ranks 80th in batting average, 44th in on-base percentage, and 73rd in slugging.
+- Among the qualified hitters in baseball, he ranks 85th in batting average, 43rd in on-base percentage, and 76th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.